grommunio/grommunio-documentation/kb/autodiscover.rst

 Autodiscover V2 endpoint then returns an Autodiscover V2 JSON file that contains the necessary configuration settings.

-Please note that Autodiscover is not only used exclusively by Microsoft Outlook, Autodiscover is the main discovery protocol for any EAS-enabled device and application, such as Apple iOS, Android and other applications.
+Please note that Autodiscover is not used exclusively by Microsoft Outlook, Autodiscover is the main discovery protocol for any EAS-enabled device and application, such as Apple iOS, Android and other applications.